apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 &nbsp;

+## Third Party Airflow Plugins and Providers

+[Astronomer Registry](https://registry.astronomer.io/) - The discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.

+[Airflow Plugins](https://github.com/airflow-plugins/) - Central collection of repositories of various plugins for Airflow, including mailchimp, trello, sftp, GitHub, etc.

+[Airflow ECR Plugin](https://github.com/asandeep/airflow-ecr-plugin) - Plugin to refresh AWS ECR login token at regular intervals.
+This is helpful where DockerOperator needs to pull images hosted on ECR.

+&nbsp;

 ## Tools integrating with Airflow

 [afctl](https://github.com/qubole/afctl) - A CLI tool that includes everything required to create, manage and deploy airflow projects faster and smoother.

 [airflow-aws-executors](https://github.com/aelzeiny/airflow-aws-executors) - Run Airflow Tasks directly on AWS Batch, AWS Fargate, or AWS ECS; provisioning less infra is more.

-[airflow-code-editor](https://github.com/andreax79/airflow-code-editor) - A plugin for Apache Airflow that allows you to edit DAGs in browser.
+[airflow-code-editor](https://github.com/andreax79/airflow-code-editor) - A tool for Apache Airflow that allows you to edit DAGs in browser.

 [airflow-diagrams](https://github.com/feluelle/airflow-diagrams) - Auto-generated Diagrams from Airflow DAGs